 Now with my camera in hand, I love looking at them and seeing how the light hits them.
 Day or night, there’s always a play of light and shadows on them.
 Looking at the same building but on different days or at different times gives me a new look and a different perspective, creating a deeper connection with my subjects.

-When Edwin showed me this architectural series, I was blown away.
+When Edwin showed me his cityscape photography series, I was blown away.
 I knew him as a lifestyle and sports photographer, someone with high energy and always on the move.
 This work was the opposite of everything I had seen him do before!

 No people, just the graphic lines of New York’s buildings.
 No action, just the endless play between light and shadows.